conor667/conor667/README.md

 - Hi, I’m Conor White!
 - 👀 I’m interested in becoming a software developer
+- 🎓 I'm a Trainee Software Developer for QA
 - 🌱 I’m currently learning CS50X introduction to computer science
 - 📫 How to reach me : conorwhite667@gmail.com